Recent activites

 Info

-If you'd like to know more about me, please stay tuned on this web page, or feel free to contact me.
+If you would like to know more about me, please stay tuned on this web page, or feel free to contact me.
 Also, check out my Publications and Software pages for my latest publications and repositories, respectively.

-LinkedIn · GitHub · Gist · Google Scholar · Researchgate · YouTube · ORCID · WebOfScience
+LinkedIn · GitHub · Gist · Google Scholar · Researchgate · YouTube · ORCID · Scopus · WebOfScience